ciphx-src/x509-path-finder/README.md

 * Set the `limit` duration to non-zero for  [`X509PathFinderConfiguration::limit`](crate::X509PathFinderConfiguration::limit)
 * Set the [` reqwest::ClientBuilder::timeout`](https://docs.rs/reqwest/0.11.20/reqwest/struct.ClientBuilder.html#method.timeout) to a more aggressive value
-* Limit download size by setting [`x509_client::X509ClientConfiguration::limit`](https://docs.rs/x509-client/2.0.1/x509_client/struct.X509ClientConfiguration.html#structfield.limit) to a non-zero value
+* Limit the certificate download size by setting [`x509_client::X509ClientConfiguration::limit`](https://docs.rs/x509-client/2.0.1/x509_client/struct.X509ClientConfiguration.html#structfield.limit) to a non-zero value
 * Disable AIA

 ### Finding Paths

-Call [`X509PathFinder::find`](crate::X509PathFinder::find) to start the search.
+Call [`X509PathFinder::find`](crate::X509PathFinder::find) to find a path.
+Supply the target end-entity to start working from [Certificate](`crate::Certificate`) from.
+The search will work backward toward the root certificate.

 The returning [`Report`](crate::report::Report) contains the following fields: